 Extra Costs to Consider When Renting Retail Space

-Here’s a recap of some of the extra costs to consider when renting space, in addition to the base rent expense.
+Here’s some additional costs to consider when renting space outside of base rent expenses.

 Repairs and HVAC